hshpm/ah-jwtauth-plugin/README.md

 # ah-jwtauth2-plugin
 Uses auth0 node-jsonwebtoken to allow token authentication of actions, It is a really slimmed down version of panjiesw's plugin over at https://github.com/panjiesw/ah-auth-plugin as I didn't want to make the assumptions around users and email systems.
 The original was developed by https://github.com/lookaflyingdonkey/ah-jwtauth-plugin and forked because of missing maintenance.

+## AH19 Breaking changes
+To be RFC compliant the `Authorization` header expects `Bearer` instead of `Token` in front of the actual token.

 ## Installation
 `npm install ah-jwtauth2-plugin --save`